Rubinjo/Home_RaspberryPi/README.md

 - use `apt install libmagickcore-dev`

+To remove svg warning you can install libmagickcore-6.q16-6-extra:

+- use `apt-get install libmagickcore-6.q16-6-extra`

 To set the default phone region and to allow access from nextcloud sync apps, use nano to add the following details to the `config.php` file found in `/var/www/html/config`.

 ```